-- (1) After providing the NIGC the Notice of Results of its background check under Section 11.04.110(o), the Commission may issue a license to a a Key Employee or Primary Management Official.
-(2) The Gaming Commission shall notify the NIGC that it has issued a license to a Key Employee or Primary Management Official within 30 days of its issuance. - (3) The Gaming Commission shall provide any additional information requested by the NIGC concerning a Key Employee or Primary Management Official who is the subject of a report as required under this subsection.
+- (2) The Gaming Commission shall notify the NIGC that it has issued a license to a Primary Management Official or key employee within 30 days of its issuance. - (3) The Gaming Commission shall provide any additional information requested by the NIGC concerning a Key Employee or Primary Management Official who is the subject of a report as required under this subsection.
 An NIGC request for additional information shall suspend the thirty (30) day period established under this subsection until the NIGC receives the additional information. - (4) If, within the thirty (30) day period established under this subsection, the NIGC provides a statement itemizing objections to issuance of a license to a Key Employee or Primary Management Official, the Gaming Commission shall reconsider the application, taking into account such objections.
 The Gaming Commission retains the right to make the final determination whether to issue the license to such applicant.